ptoche/piketty/lectures/Chapter 02/index.md

 ### The Demographic Transition

 - There are spectacular demographic turnarounds within each continent.
 - France was the most populous country in Europe in the 18th century, but the demographic transition occurred early.
-The fall in the birth rate led to stagnation by the 19th century.
-More recently pro-natal policies caused a reversal: population in France may exceed Germany by 2050.
+The fall in the birth rate led to population stagnation by the 19th century.
+Recent pro-natal policies caused a reversal: population in France may exceed Germany by 2050.
 - The one-child policy in China, implemented in the 1970s, caused a major shift.
 Chinese population was 50% above India in 1970; it is similar today.

 ---